 E. Presiding Officer and Procedures.

 The Mayor shall preside at all meetings of the Common Council.
 The Acting Mayor shall preside in the Mayor’s absence.
 In the proceedings of the Common Council each member present shall have a vote, except the Mayor, who shall only cast a vote when the votes of the other members are tied.
 The meetings of the Common Council shall be public except for executive sessions as authorized by the Public Officers Law.
 The minutes of the proceedings shall be kept by the City Clerk, and the same shall be available at all times for public inspection.
 A majority of members of the Common Council shall be a quorum for the transaction of business.
 No tax or assessment shall be ordered except by a concurring vote of a majority of the Common Council.
-No tax shall be levied, assessment bill ordered, or ordinance take effect until it receives the approval of the Mayor, as provided in this Charter.
+No local law or ordinance shall take effect until it receives the approval of the Mayor, as provided in this Charter.

 F. Duties of Common Council Members.